sstucki/system-f-agda/README.md

 [Agda Emacs mode](https://github.com/agda/agda#configuring-the-emacs-mode)
 and type `C-c C-l`.

-Using the `agda2-mode` one can also run Agda functions interactively in GNU/Emacs by typing `C-x C-n <expression>`.
+Using the Emacs mode one can also run Agda functions interactively in Emacs by typing `C-x C-n <expression>`.
 For example, typing

     C-x C-n typeOf [] (Λ (λ' (var zero) (var zero)))